Get the Recipe

 Rule #5: Use a Wok

 While it's true that woks were not designed to be used on Western-style gas ranges, with their rings of burners, they are still far superior vessels for stir-frying than a skillet or saucepan.
 Not only does a wok offer different zones of heat (allowing you to push ingredients away from the center when adding new ones), but it also makes tossing and flipping a snap.
 This is essential for achieving wok hei, the smoky flavor you get from the vaporization and combustion of oil as the rice is tossed in the air.

 I use a flat-bottomed wok so I don't have to worry about accidentally tipping it off the burner.
-This one is inexpensive and made of carbon steel, which will darken to a slick, shiny, nonstick black finish with use.
+The one I use, shown below, is inexpensive and made of carbon steel, which will darken to a slick, shiny, nonstick black finish with use.
+(Click here for more info on how to season and care for your wok.)

 The one caveat: Woks work best with gas cooktops, where the flame rises and heats up the sides of the wok as well as the base.
 If you're using a stovetop with induction or a heating coil, your best bet is to use a flat, heavy nonstick or cast iron skillet.
 Your rice won't come out with any wok hei, but such is the life of an electric cooktop–owner.